The Man Who Talks to Boko Haram – Part 2

 “People in the north of Nigeria face unbelievable hardship.
 Some women walk all day to get a bucket of muddy water.
 People are thin as rakes because there is not enough food.
 You wonder what the future holds for a child born there.
 But they go on.
 There is hope and a desire to live.
 They don’t despair.
 Those who have the least in Nigeria are not the ones who despair over their general living conditions, the lack of water and the lack of food… It is the war and terror that causes them despair,” Davis said.

 Father, we continue to pray for Dr. Davis as he seeks the release of the Chibok girls.
 We pray that You would disarm the power of political forces that would thwart the efforts to free these girls.
 We pray for the girls; that You would protect their lives from harm, replace their despair with hope, and replace their fear with courage and faith.
 We pray for Christians and churches in Nigeria; that You would protect them and grant them both wisdom and courage in response to the unrelenting assault on Christ’s kingdom there.
-We pray for the Boko Haram insurgents; that You would defeat them through saving faith.
+We pray for the an extremist group that is located primarily in Northern Nigeria insurgents; that You would defeat them through saving faith.
 We pray for the nation of Nigeria; that the spiritual darkness that appears to the world to be prevailing would be dispelled by the light of Christ, and that His Name would be lifted high.
 In the Name of Jesus, our glory and hope, Amen.